7th Cavalry Regiment: Korean War

 In late October 1950, the 7th Cavalry moved north again.
 The North Korean Army was shattered and the UN Troops were nearing the Chinese border; the war seemed to be all but over.
 On 25 October, Communist China intervened on behalf of North Korea and began pushing UN Troops back.
 On 24 November, the 7th Cavalry was involved in a grand UN counterattack, but Chinese attacks shattered the ROK Army II Corps on the 1st Cavalry Division's flank, leaving it exposed.
 On 26 November, the Chinese penetrated the front companies of the 1st and 2nd Battalions, 7th Cavalry and tried to exploit the gap.
 At 0200 hours they were hit by elements of the 3rd Battalion reinforced by tanks.
 Red troops were stopped and retreated back into an area previously registered for artillery fire.
 Enemy losses were high and the shoulder was held.
-On 29 November, the Chinese attacked the 7th Cavalry again, and the Americans were forced to fall back to Sinchang-ni.
+On 29 November, the Chinese attacked the 7th Cavalry again, and the Americans were forced to fall back to Sinchang-ni, North Pyongan Province.
 At midnight, the Chinese attacked again.
 They were repulsed, but small infiltration teams managed to attack a Battalion command post before being driven off.
 At the Battle of Sinchang-ni, 7th Cavalry suffered 39 KIA, 107 WIA, and 11 MIA.
 Enormous Chinese numbers, the surprise of their attack, and the bitter cold of the North Korean winter forced UN troops to fall back.
 During the withdrawal, the Greek Army's Sparta Battalion under Lieutenant Colonel Georgios Koumanakos was attached to the 7th Cavalry Regiment and became 4th Battalion (GEF)-7th Cavalry on 16 December 1950.
 The Greeks soon proved themselves to be gallant soldiers in battle.
 By 28 December 1950, 7th Cavalry Troopers were in defensive positions near Uijeongbu.
 The year of 1951 would begin as a cold and dark time for the men of the 7th Cavalry.
-They had been pushed back into South Korea by the Chinese after having seemingly all but defeated North Korean Communist forces, but the fight wasn't over yet.
+They had been pushed back into South Korea by the Chinese after having seemingly all but defeated North Korean Communist forces, but the fight was not over yet.